gojimmypi/IoT_BBQ/Assignments/Exercise_8.md

         volatile long myStackPointer = (long)((void*)&p);
 ```

-VisualGDB has the capability of showing live FreeRTOS environment details:
+VisualGDB has the capability of showing live FreeRTOS environment details.
 Here the newly-allocated address of `p` has a value of `0x200013F0`:

 ![stack_pointer_example](./images/stack_pointer_example.png)

+The live watch also helps us with the address of the stack pointer in this FreeRTOS thread: `0x20001418`.
+A means of determining this value directly from the inside of `[Raw TCB]` has not yet been determined.

 We can also observe that FreeRTOS apparently has (72-8 = 64) bytes of overhead on the stack, probably for the pre-emptive scheduler.
-Also shown is the stack starting in this thread at `0x200013e8`.
+Also shown is the stack starting in this thread at `pxTopOfStack = 0x200013c8`.

-The next value of the stack pointer was `0x200013e8` after allocation of `int *q`. (`0x200013F0 - 0x200013e8 = 8` byte change: the size of the `volatile long myStackPointer2`.
+The next value of the stack pointer was `0x200013c8` after allocation of `int *q`. (`0x200013F0 - 0x200013e8 = 8` byte change: the size of the `volatile long myStackPointer2`.

 ```
     void* p = NULL;